Category Archives: Prayer

 It is difficult for me to understand the power of my own self will, but I am learning it is strong.
 I can misidentify self-will as creative thinking; as exercising freedom, or as merely seeking excellence in my performance.

-Jesus understood the power of the “self”.
+Jesus understood the power of the “self,” and the need to be taught how to do God’s will.
 He knew it would be the thing that hinders us in following Him.
-So He commanded: “Then Jesus said His to disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.”
+So, Jesus commanded: “Then Jesus said His to disciples, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.”
 Mt.16:24

 King David understood the need to learn to follow God’s leading.
 David asked God to teach him to follow the lead of the Holy Spirit.

 Teach me to do Your will, for You are my God.
-May Your good Spirit lead me on level ground” Psalm 143:10
+May Your good Spirit lead me on level ground.”
+Psalm 143:10

 Teach Us How to Live